prikshit-hora/todoDebug/README.md

 3. The app is supposed to be able to save and load items from a file called todo.txt.
 Find out why it's not working.

+----------FEATURE BUILDING-----------

+1. Create 2 fragments on single screen.

+2. Show a map on first fragment.
+If a user clicks any where on map show a marker there.

+3. Display the address of selected location on second fragment.